 - Spark Mail

 Some of these email clients also come with Pro versions.
 I will mention the limit of the free version where required.
-Also, I will focus on important features as they offer all basic features any email client should offer.
+Also, I will focus on important features as they offer all the basic features any email client should offer.
 Some of the email clients also offer collaboration features that work best when everyone uses the same client.

 1] Windows Mail App

-Windows 10 Mail app is the default email client on Windows.
-It offers a plethora of features that should be enough for any Windows user wanting to connect multiple email accounts.
+Windows Mail app is the default email client on Windows.
+It offers many features that should be enough for any Windows user wanting to connect multiple email accounts.
 It provides features like Focused Inbox, Caret browsing, @Mentions, sends emails as attachments, Linked Inboxes, Swipe gestures, Signature, and more.

 You can also download Windows Mail from the Microsoft Store.

 3] eM Client

 Released in 2007, eM Client is a popular email client for Windows which offers email, calendar, and contacts management in its free version.
-The free version restricts to a single device license with two non-commercial email accounts.
+The free version is restricted to a single device license with two non-commercial email accounts.
 So if that works for you, definitely give it a try.

-The primary goal of eMClient is offering contextual information from your emails.
-Not only you get to see about the sender, but also it takes a look into communication history, attachment history, and agenda which can save a lot of time for anyone.
+The primary goal of eMClient is to offer contextual information from your emails.
+Not only do you get to see about the sender, but also it takes a look into communication history, attachment history, and agenda, which can save a lot of time for anyone.
 Download it from here.

 Starting with MailSpring, we are looking at free but modern email clients who have gone beyond Outlook and similar email clients.
-Not only they offer the same set of features, but the inclusion of the Read receipts, link tracking, automatic translation, spell check, make it stand out.
+They offer the same set of features, but the inclusion of the read receipts, link tracking, automatic translation, and spell-check makes it stand out.

-Here is the list of rest of the Features:
+Here is the list of the rest of the Features:

 - Multiple accounts (IMAP & Office 365)